Toolmakers clamps, unlike many workshop items, have very little room for deviating

 those supplying industry stopped at 100mm and were very expensive.
 Range though,

-rather more than price, dictated that if I wanted sizes from 50mm to 150mm then making
+rather more than price, dictated that for sizes from 50mm to 150mm making them myself

 This situation though has now been some what eliminated with larger and smaller sizes